 - Assess physical exam info and the medical history of a patient

 - Carry out diagnosis tests

 Once you are done with this Step, you can practice medicine in the US without supervision.

 Usually, many US students take Step 3, way after they have become residents.
 For IMGs, you can take Step 3 before you apply to the residency program to enhance your chances, especially if you didn’t do well in Steps 1 and 2.

-For IMGs, the Education Commission for Foreign Medical Graduates (ECFMG) will issue you an ECFMG certificate once you are through with Steps 1 and 2.
+For IMGs, the Education Commission for Foreign Medical Graduates (ECFMG) will issue you an ECFMG certificate once you are through Steps 1 and 2.
 This certificate proves your readiness and competence to apply for a US Residency Program.

 This is the final step before you can apply for board licensure.
 For you to be admitted into this program, you must apply and get matched to a residency.
 US students will do this during their fourth year, while the IMGs will apply for the Match once they have passed USMLE and earned an ECFMG certificate.

 Despite the journey being tough and long, it is manageable.
 That’s why we’ve put down these steps to guide you throughout your medical journey.
 With these steps, you will be well-equipped to conquer the US market.
 Is it worth the hassle?
 You will be the judge.